View your files

-- You can’t view or edit builds, but they remain in the document and are visible and editable on Mac and iOS.
+- You can't view or edit action builds, but they remain in the document and are visible and editable on Mac and iOS.

-- Transitions that aren't supported in Keynote for iCloud appear as Dissolve.
+- Transitions and builds that aren't supported in Keynote for iCloud appear as Dissolve.
 The original transitions remain in the document and are visible and editable in Keynote for Mac and Keynote for iOS.
 See Using Keynote for iCloud with Internet Explorer for more information.

 - The soundtrack (audio set to play for the duration of a slideshow) doesn't play on iCloud.
 The soundtrack remains in the document and plays in Keynote for Mac and Keynote for iOS.